Andrija Motovunjanin

 Vekenega Evangelistary, a top monument of Croatian culture, is a richly illuminated Latin text from the 11th century.
 It has been written in the famous Benedictine monastery of St Krsevan, and is kept today in the Bodleian Library in Oxford.
 Below you can see the neums accompaning the text.

-notation (kept in the Bodleain Library in Oxford)
+The Dubrovnik Missal, 12th century, with musical notation (kept in the Bodleain Library in Oxford)

 We can see musical notation also in the famous Trogir Evangelistary (Evangeliarium Traguriense), written in 1230-40, kept in the treasury of the cathedral in Trogir:

 A special place in the history of Croatian music has the Glagolitic church singing.
 The earliest mention of glagolitic singing in Croatia is already from the year 1177, when Pope Alexandre III visited the town of Zadar, known for its very old and fruitful glagolitic tradition in Croatia .
-In the 1368 Missal of Duke Novak (held in the National Library in Vienna) there are symbols above the Glagolitic text which seem to denote the way of singing.
-The same holds for the Hrvoje Missal, written in ~1404 by scribe Butko probably in Zadar, kept in the Library of Turkish sultans in Constantinople in Turkey.
+In the 1368 Missal of Prince Novak (kept in the National Library in Vienna) there are symbols above the Glagolitic text which seem to denote the way of singing.
+The same holds for the Hrvoje Missal, written in ~1404 by scribe Butko probably in Zadar, kept in the Library of Turkish sultans (Topkapi Sarayi) in Constantinople in Turkey.

-Glagolitic musical manuscript,
+Glagolitic musical manuscript, 15th century

 • Stanislav Tuksar, Kratka povijest hrvatske glazbe, Matica hrvatska, Zagreb, 2000, p.
 12,